On a scale of 1-10, how prepared are you for an emergency?

-- Tarp: Tarp was mentioned earlier, but it really deserves a spot in every emergency kit/bag.
+- Tarp: Tarp was mentioned earlier, but it really deserves a spot in every emergency preparedness kit.
 We like that it’s waterproof, lightweight, and fully customizable—perfect for making a temporary shelter.

-- Hygiene: Skipping the shower a day or two won't kill you, but when you can't take the grime any longer, you’ll be happy you packed that bar of soap.
-You’ll also need other hygiene items like shampoo, floss, a toothbrush, and...you know the rest.
+- Hygiene: Skipping a shower for a day or two won’t kill you, but when you can’t take the grime any longer, you’ll be happy you packed that bar of soap.
+You’ll also need other hygiene items like shampoo, floss, and a toothbrush and toothpaste.

 - Cash: Your credit and debit cards will likely just be pieces of plastic when SHTF.
 Fold a few hundred dollars in small denominations in a Ziploc bag or inside your extra pair of socks.